Constraints on dark matter with future MeV gamma-ray telescopes: Instrument Details

 \subsection{e-ASTROGAM}

-e-ASTROGAM (enhanced ASTROGAM) has two modes: a Compton scattering and a pair-production mode.
-The Compton scattering mode has a low (order 1\%) energy resolution, while the pair-production mode has a higher (20-30\%) energy resolution.
+e-ASTROGAM has two modes: a Compton scattering and a pair-production mode.
+The Compton scattering mode has a fine (order 1\%) energy resolution, while the pair-production mode has a coarser (20\%--30\%) energy resolution.
 For our bounds, we assumed an energy resolution of 30\% ($\Delta E / E$) throughout the pair-production regime.
 An overview of e-ASTROGAM is given by \cite{DEANGELIS20181}.